![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 "That's its model name?"

-I'd raced a winged 426 Hemi 1969 Dodge Charger Daytona not long after putting the finishing touches on Shadow's aerodynamics and non-nitrous-injected drive train, roughly a couple years before.
+I'd raced a winged 426 Hemi 1969 Dodge Charger Daytona not long after putting the finishing touches on Shadow's aerodynamics and non-nitrous-injected drive train, many months before.
 That race had been a grueling 1200 mile interstate contest.
-Or at least an interstate contest where the interstate existed.
-There'd been sizeable gaps in the highway bridged by much slower-paced detours.
+Or at least an interstate contest where the interstate existed; there'd been sizable gaps in the highway bridged by much slower-paced detours.
 But still, the Hemi's murderous top end had almost won the day.

-And I'd swore never to race a 1969 Dodge Charger Daytona again.
+And I'd sworn never to race a 1969 Dodge Charger Daytona again.

 But now I was faced not with a Dodge Daytona, but a Ferrari Daytona!
 Sheesh!